 The Midnight Dancers by Regina Doman

 A contemporary retelling about Rachel Durham, her eleven stepsisters, and their fundamentalist father.
 His strictness leaves the girls wishing for a way to escape and have fun, and eventually they find a secret passage leading from their bedroom.
 This is the fourth book in the Fairy Tale Novels series, but it essentially functions as a standalone.
-Read Krysta’s full review here.
+Read Krysta’s full review here and an interview with Regina Doman here.

 Entwined by Heather Dixon

 Azalea, the oldest daughter, is the protagonist of this retelling where all the sisters are named for flowers.
 The book starts with the girls mourning the death of their mother the queen, when they first discover a passage the leads to world of the Keeper, who invites them to dance.
 Reviews praise Dixon’s care to give each girl distinguishing characteristics (Clearly this is no retelling where some of the sisters are not even named!) and her ability to keep readers enthralled and awed by the magic.
-Look for the review tomorrow.
+Read Krysta’s review.